Tony Allen (musician): Later work

-In the single "Music Is My Radar" (2000) Blur pay homage to him, and the song ends with Damon Albarn repeating the phrase "Tony Allen got me dancing."

 Allen appeared on the Red Hot Organization's compilation album Red Hot and Riot (2002) in tribute to Fela Kuti.
 Allen appeared alongside Res, Ray Lema, Baaba Maal, Positive Black Soul and Archie Shepp on a track entitled "No Agreement."

 Allen played drums throughout the 2003 album Love Trap by Susheela Raman and also performed with her live.
-Allen recorded album "Live/Tony Allen"(2004) also.
+Allen recorded album "Live/Tony Allen" (2004) also.
 In 2006, Allen joined Damon Albarn, Paul Simonon, and Simon Tong as drummer for the Good, the Bad & the Queen.
 Allen contacted Albarn after hearing the 2000 single "Music Is My Radar" by Albarn's band Blur, which references him.
 They released their self-titled debut album in 2007, followed by Merrie Land in 2018.
 Allen and Albarn also collaborated on the 2012 album Rocket Juice & the Moon.

 Allen played drums on two tracks on the 2007 album 5:55 by Charlotte Gainsbourg: "5:55" and "Night-Time Intermission", backed by French duo Air and Jarvis Cocker of Pulp.
 He also made an appearance playing the drums in the video for "Once Upon a Time" by French duo Air in late 2007.
 He was a featured artist on Zap Mama's albums Supermoon (2007) and ReCreation (2009), adding his voice to the tracks "1000 Ways" and "African Diamond."
 Allen also contributed drums on "People Dansa", an afrobeat rhythm-fuelled track on the second album of the Brazilian singer Flavia Coelho, released in 2014.

-His album entitled, Secret Agent, was released in June 2009 by World Circuit.

-He released A Tribute to Art Blakey & the Jazz Messengers(2017), a four-song EP on Blue Note Records featuring a reworked Afrobeat version of Art Blakey's "Moanin'".
+His album Secret Agent was released in June 2009 by World Circuit.
+He released A Tribute to Art Blakey & the Jazz Messengers (2017), a four-song EP on Blue Note Records featuring a reworked Afrobeat version of Art Blakey's "Moanin'".
 In 2017, Allen collaborated with Malian singer Oumou Sangaré for the track "Yere faga" from her album Mogoya.

-Filmmaker Opiyo Okeyo released the documentary film Birth of Afrobeat(2019) about Allen's life in music.
+Filmmaker Opiyo Okeyo released the documentary film Birth of Afrobeat (2019) about Allen's life in music.
 The film screened at American Black Film Festival and won the 21st Century Fox Global Inclusion Award for Emerging Voices at the BlackStar Film Festival.
-Damon Albarn and Tony Allen and band performanced on concert in the Netherlands, among then the Lowlands Festival(2019).
+Damon Albarn and Tony Allen and band performed at a concert in the Netherlands, among then the Lowlands Festival (2019).
 Birth of Afrobeat was acquired by American Public Television and had its television premiere January 20, 2020 on PBS.

-Allen was featured on the Gorillaz track "How Far?"(2020) alongside Skepta, as part of the band's Song Machine project.

-Allen contributed to seven tracks on the album Keleketla!,(2020) a collaborative project co-ordinated by Johannesburg's Keleketla Library and English electronic musicians Coldcut, recorded in both Soweto and London.
+Allen was featured on the Gorillaz track "How Far?"
+(2020) alongside Skepta, as part of the band's Song Machine project.
+Allen contributed to seven tracks on the album Keleketla!, (2020) a collaborative project co-ordinated by Johannesburg's Keleketla Library and English electronic musicians Coldcut, recorded in both Soweto and London.